 A sound diet also can protect your ears by preventing oxidative damage and lowering inflammation.

-Dr. Sharon Curhan — a physician and epidemiologist at Brigham and Women’s Hospital in Boston who has been part of two key studies on the link between diet and hearing — made some recommendations for how to eat right to Consumer Reports:
+Dr. Sharon Curhan — a physician and epidemiologist at Brigham and Women’s Hospital in Boston who has been part of two key studies on the link between diet and hearing — made some recommendations to Consumer Reports on how to eat right:

 “To make it easy, Curhan recommends at each meal filling half your plate with fruits and veggies (but limiting starchy ones, like potatoes).
 The other half should be made up of whole grains and plant-based protein, such as tofu, lentils, or nuts most days, with fish and modest amounts (of) lean meat, and poultry less often.
 Unsaturated oils such as olive or vegetable oils can also be used.”